223 events matched your search

 Minnewaska State Park Preserve

-boots or shoes, bring binoculars, and a birding field guide, or field guide
+binoculars and a birding field guide, or a smart device with a field guide

-participants for this program is limited to fifteen individuals.
-Meet at the Gardiner Library, in the Lower Parking Area.
+this program is limited to fifteen individuals.
+Meet at the Gardiner Library, in the lower parking area.
 No

 pre-registration is required.
 For more information, please contact the Gardiner